 In relation to the clinical function of psychosomatic medicine, there are two categories of psychiatrists:

-Consultation psychiatrists: They are usually seen in outpatient departments and in chronic care facilities where they can impart advice to requesting physicians involved in treatment of patients.
+- Consultation psychiatrists: They are usually seen in outpatient departments and in chronic care facilities where they can impart advice to requesting physicians involved in the treatment of patients.

-Referral psychiatrist: They assist the medical physician by providing comprehensive psychiatric care to patients who are hospitalized.
+- Referral psychiatrists: They assist the medical physician by providing comprehensive psychiatric care to patients who are hospitalized.

 2. Educational function: